Scholarship

 The selection panel will be comprised of: Chair of Medicine (St Vincent’s Hospital) and Associate Professor in Medicine (both are UoM staff members).

-- The award will be offered to the student based on academic merit and research proposal score.
-Preference will be given to those already with research experience in the field of systemic scleroderma.
+• Preference will be given to those already with research experience in the field of systemic scleroderma, and

-- When determining the recipient of this scholarship the support already received, in the form of other student awards, by all eligible applicants will be taken into account.
+• when determining the recipient of this scholarship the support already received, in the form of other student awards, by all eligible applicants will be taken into account.

 Conditions

-- The Harrison Pennicott PhD Scholarship will commence from the student’s enrolment date.
+• The Harrison Pennicott PhD Scholarship will commence from the student’s enrolment date

-- Applicants will be required to provide a brief written report to the donors at the conclusion of their scholarship that demonstrates the impact and benefit to both their research and their career which resulted from being awarded the Scholarship.
+• Applicants will be required to provide a brief written report to the donors at the conclusion of their scholarship that demonstrates the impact and benefit to both their research and their career which resulted from being awarded the Scholarship.

 Study level: